-LAS VEGAS -- SAP demonstrated new in-memory technology yesterday it said would allow customers to process data in “real, real-time.”
+LAS VEGAS -- SAP demonstrated new in-memory technology yesterday it said would allow customers to process data

 During the keynote speech at the TechEd conference being held here this week, SAP Chief Technology Officer Vishal Sikka explained that the company’s High-Performance Analytic Appliance, or HANA, would allow companies the ability to process huge amounts of data faster than ever before.